Provable Training Set Debugging for Linear Regression: TUNING PARAMETER SELECTION

-\section{Tuning parameter selection}
+where $X_T$ and $X_{T^c}$ represent the submatrices of $X$ with rows indexed by $T$ and $T^c$, respectively.
+Note that the one-pool case corresponds to $\eta = 0$ and $\left\|(I_{t\times t} - \frac{X_T\Sigma^{-1}X_T^\top}{n+\eta n})^{-1}\right\|_\infty < \left\|(I_{t\times t} - \frac{X_T\Sigma^{-1}X_T^\top}{n})^{-1}\right\|_\infty$, so if we choose $\eta \leq \frac{mL}{n}$, then $G'$ decreases by adding a second pool.
+Therefore, all three assumptions are relaxed by having a second pool, making it easier to achieve exact support recovery. \end{example} We also briefly discuss the three assumptions with respect to the weight parameter $\eta$: Increasing $\eta$ always relaxes the eigenvalue and mutual incoherence conditions, so placing more weight on the second pool generally helps with subset support recovery.
+However, the same trend does not necessarily hold for exact recovery.
+This is because a larger value of $\eta$ causes the lower bound~\eqref{tdplambdacond1} on $\lambda$ to increase, resulting in a stricter gamma-min condition.
+Therefore, there is a tradeoff for selecting $\eta$.

+\section{TUNING PARAMETER SELECTION}

-A drawback of the results in the previous section is that the proper choice of tuning parameter depends on a lower bound~\eqref{tdplambdacond1} that cannot be calculated in practice, since $(T, \alpha', \epsilon')$ are unknown a priori.
+A drawback of the results in the previous section is that the proper choice of tuning parameter depends on a lower bound~\eqref{tdplambdacond1} which cannot be calculated without knowledge of the unknown parameters $(T, \alpha', \epsilon')$.
 The tuning parameter $\lambda$ determines how many outliers a debugger detects; if $\lambda$ is large, then $\gammahat$ contains more zeros and the algorithm detects fewer bugs.
-A natural question arises: \textit{If the conditions hold for exact support recovery, can we select a data-dependent tuning parameter that correctly identifies all bugs?} In this section, we propose an algorithm which answers this question in the affirmative.
+A natural question arises: \textit{In settings where the conditions for exact support recovery hold, can we select a data-dependent tuning parameter that correctly identifies all bugs?} In this section, we propose an algorithm which answers this question in the affirmative.